-But; rain and thunderstorm threat.
+But; rain and thunderstorm threaten.
 We’re afraid some riverbeds may fill with water and the surrounding might get muddy.
 The ideal conditions for a lengthy recovery festival with Prado in the centerpoint.
 Fortunately weather improves before getting too wet.

 We approach the lost village of Erdene Mandal.
 Another Nadaam festival.
 Now on village level.
 Unfortunately we’re a little late at the horserace.
 So we just took the picture in honour of the last group arriving.

 We continue on small tracks, crossing terrible bridges – even if Prado is pretty reluctant to trust the rotten wooden structure …

 … late afternoon we find our campsite well above a valley, just in time for the sun downer.

 Later a short visit of a herdboy and next morning of a herd of cows pretty astonished to find us on their grassing grounds.

 On to Murun.
 Near the village of Rashaant the next local Nadaam.
 But now we’re on time to honour the winner of the race.